 Inquiries regarding the accreditation status by the New England Commission of Higher Education (NECHE) should be directed to the College or individuals may also contact the New England Commission of Higher Education (NECHE), 209 Burlington Road, Bedford, MA 01739-1433, Tel: 781-425-7785, E-Mail: firstname.lastname@example.org.

-Springfield College is approved to offer its School of Professional and Continuing Studies programs in the following states:
+Springfield College is approved to offer its Regional and On-Line programs in the following states:

 Delaware, Department of Education, The Townsend Building, P.O.
 Box 1402, Dover, DE 19903-1402.
 Tel: 302-739-4601. www.doe.k12.de.us/